 Sync data

-This tutorial uses the ods_user_info_d table from a MySQL data source (containing basic user information) and the user_log.txt file from an HttpFile source (containing website access logs).
-It syncs both datasets to a private OSS bucket using offline data integration tasks, then accesses the OSS data by creating external tables with Spark SQL.
-This section focuses on completing the data sync operation.
+Sync the ods_user_info_d table (basic user information) from a MySQL data source and the user_log.txt file (website access logs) from an HttpFile source to a private OSS bucket by using offline data integration tasks, then create Spark SQL external tables to access the synced data.

 Section objectives